LoopKit/loopdocs/docs/browser/automatic.md

 For any repository that is stable, like the *Loop* app, you may need to take manual action to keep automatic builds flowing every month.

 * Put a calendar reminder to check every month on the 2nd day of the month (or later)
-    * Check that *TestFlight* has a new build of the *Loop* app
+    * Check that *TestFlight* has a new build of the *Loop* (or other) app
     * If not, go to your repository to see if the build action is disabled
 * If necessary, enable the build action at your repository as shown in the graphic below and then launch a manual build

 ![fix a disabled build state](img/build-disabled-fix.png )

 This keeps the most recent version of your app available in *TestFlight* for you to install when you are ready.
+This should be required no more frequently than every 60 days, however, best to make it a monthly habit to check.

+> Builds in *TestFlight* are good for 90 days before they [expire](../operation/features/notifications.md#loop-app-expiration-notification){: target="_blank" }.

 ## What is Automatic